griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 **Reach out** to people for interview who may not be initially confident or think they have enough relevant experience.

-Typically, job descriptions get over stuffed and are more aspirational than realistic - worse contain nonsense word salads "agile squads of cross-functional teams".
+Typically, job descriptions get over stuffed and are more aspirational than realistic - worse contain nonsense word salads "agile squads of cross-functional teams" and even create the opposite impression than intended - rigidity.

 Don't include "fullstack ninja rock-star" style terminology where [language in your job post influences the gender of your hires](https://textio.com/blog/language-in-your-job-post-predicts-the-gender-of-your-hire/13034792944).